mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 graphs across databases e.g. neo4j fabric, federation is built into SPARQL the W3C standard for querying “triple stores” or RDF based Graph Databases.

-There is ways for these two worlds to converge though, there is current work within the w3c to add properties to edges in RDF.
+There are ways for these two worlds to converge though, there is current work within the w3c to add properties to edges in RDF.
 This work [RDF-star](https://w3c.github.io/rdf-star/cg-spec/editors_draft.html)
 (RDF-*) and SPARQL-star (SPARQL-*) at time of writing is ongoing in the W3C.